 - IELTS Speaking

 Practice makes perfect!
 The more you speak, the more confident and fluent you become in a language.
-When it comes to the IELTS speaking test, you will be assessed on oral fluency and coherence (in other words, clear and organised speech), pronunciation, vocabulary and your grammatical range and accuracy.
+When it comes to the IELTS speaking test, you will be assessed on oral fluency and coherence (in other words, clear and organized speech), pronunciation, vocabulary and your grammatical range and accuracy.
 Here’s a useful guide prepared by our experts, which you may find this useful: How to Maximise Your IELTS Speaking Test Score

 Tips to remember before you book your IELTS exam in Dubai